MyIX announces significant growth over 10 year period

 The internet traffic that traverses within the MyIX network is reflective of the country’s stage of internet traffic and data consumption, according to the company.

-Currently, MyIX connects all major ISPs, data centres and content providers, representing up to 105 different networks.
+Currently, MyIX connects all major ISPs, data centers and content providers, representing up to 105 different networks.

 This includes 27 foreign players which have set presence in Malaysia, including international content providers such as Facebook, Google, Microsoft, Akamai, Amazon, Alibaba, Cloudflare, Limelight, Tencent and Imperva.